flashfire1001/2025-summer-research-project/README.md

 ├── /src              ← Source code for our program
 │   ├── main.py
 │   └── ...
-├── /docs             ← Documentation for our program ├── /shared-resources ← learning resources(websites and books)
+├── /docs             ← Documentation for our main program ├── /shared-resources ← learning resources(websites and books)
-├── /learning-logs    ← recordings
+├── /learning-logs    ← recordings of progress (daily + weekly)
-└── /tests            ← Test scripts
+├── /practices        ← the toy programs we completed individually └── /tests            ← Test scripts
 ```
 说明: